Turku is a fantastic mixture of Finnish culture, the beauty of nature and picturesque bars, cafes and restaurants.

 Naantali is famous for Moomin World, based on Tove Jansson’s children’s books.
 Moomin World has lots of themed games and activities for children to get involved.
 The main attraction is the five-story Moomin House, a blue tower known from the books and cartoons.

 How to get: Moomin world is located 1,8 kilometers away from Naantali center.
 You need to take a taxi or walk from the center.
 In summer, there’s a Moomin Bus operating from Turku Harbor and hotels in Turku City Centre.
 More info on their website.

 Turku has strong maritime traditions.
 The leading maritime museum of Finland is housed in Turku.
 The Forum Marinum Maritime Centre is a lively and versatile center for maritime activities.
 The museum occupies two former government warehouses.
 Moored at the quay outside, there are heritage boats to visit.
 The main attractions include two beautiful ships, Suomen Joutsen and Sigyn.
 Suomen Joutsen is a steel-hulled, full rigged ship, with three square rigged masts.
 Sigyn, built in Gothenburg in 1887, is the last remaining wooden barque used for trade across the oceans.
 The museum ships are open during the summer months only.

 How to get: The bus nr.
 1 goes from the Market Square to the museum.
 The Forum Marinum bus stop is located shortly before the museum, and before the Turku Castle stop.

 The Pharmacy Museum and the Qwensel house

 The Qwensel House displays the life and home of the gentry in 18th century Turku.
-The city's oldest surviving wooden house holds stylish halls and chambers as well as Finland's oldest pharmacy interior.
+The city's oldest surviving wooden house holds stylish halls and chambers as well as the oldest pharmacy interior in Finland.

 Address: Läntinen Rantakatu 13b